 - All our therapists are women: they have a deep understanding (and often personal experience) of the issues that particularly affect women and mothers.

 What kind of therapy/counselling do you offer?

 We offer individual and group counselling.
-We also have different short courses that run throughout the year for example focused on Managing Wellbeing or Dealing with Trauma.
+We also have different short courses that run throughout the year, for example courses focused on managing wellbeing or dealing with trauma.

-All our counselling puts you at the centre.
-Counsellors have a range of core training but many have been counsellors for a long time and taken part in different training and learnings.
+All of our counselling puts you at the centre.
+Our counsellors have a range of core training but many have been counsellors for a long time and have been trained in different specialisms.

 How can I make an appointment for counselling?

 Alternatively, please contact a member of our Reception team on 0113 245 5725 to arrange for a postal form to be sent to you.

 What happens after I send in the appointment form?

 Your form will be received and acknowledged by our admin team and then passed to one of our counselling teams.

 After this, someone from the counselling team will be in touch for a phone call to briefly discuss your current circumstances.
 During this phone call, a longer meeting / appointment will be arranged.
 This is a key discussion with an experienced therapist, to work out together whether the service will be an appropriate and helpful step for you.
 If counselling is appropriate for your needs, we can talk about the different types of therapy that we can offer you.